 How to help visitors and search engines better navigate through your yearly blog archives: Provide links from year to year!

 The YouTube app is supposed to remind you to take periodic breaks, but fails to prompt users across devices.
 Feature is of limited use.

 Chrome goes against Google’s ad-business-interests and introduces a distraction/ad-free reading mode experience in Chrome for Android.

-I simply don’t get the characters and symbols I use every day with the default Windows keyboard layout.
+I simply don’t get the typographical characters and symbols I need every day with the inadequate default Windows keyboard layout.

 The iRobot Home app sends too many app notifications, and they’re not the notifications I’d want to receive from my vacuum cleaner.

 The latest Firefox update presents tons of distractions every time you open up a new browser tab.
 Is this the browsing experience we want?

 Windows Search still doesn’t understand partial matches, favors Microsoft products, and struggles with finding newly installed programs.